DolibarrLabs/dolibase/README.md

 Dolibase is a set of reusable code & architecture that make coding [Dolibarr](https://github.com/Dolibarr/dolibarr) modules more faster :rocket: and easier.

+## Why to use it?

+- **Open source**: You can check the source code & contribute to the project if you want.
+- **Ensure backward compatibility**: Your module(s) will work even on old Dolibarr versions (starting from version 3.8).
+- **Less & clean code**: Write less code in a clean way & reduce repetitive code frequency.

 ## How it works?

 Dolibase is following the main dolibarr design pattern with some few adjustments to fit its needs.